 Travel Washington Intercity Bus

-This intercity bus service connects rural communities to major transportation hubs and urban centers, filling gaps in the public transportation network and making travel more accessible, reliable and convenient.
+This intercity bus service connects rural communities to major transportation hubs and urban centers; fills gaps in the public transportation network; and makes travel more accessible, reliable and convenient.

 Travel Washington typically provides more than 30,000 trips per year, serving some of the most rural parts of the state.
 Four Travel Washington bus routes contribute to the statewide intercity bus network map (PDF 1MB).

 The 2023-2025 Travel Washington Intercity Bus Program notice of funding opportunity (PDF 341KB) is now available.
 The application will open on April 10, 2023.

 - Grape Line

 As the Travel Washington's premiere route since 2007, the Grape Line offers service between Walla Walla and Pasco, and connects passengers with Greyhound, Amtrak, Ben Franklin Transit and Valley Transit

 Serving the Olympic Peninsula, the Dungeness Line connects people in Port Angeles, Port Townsend, Seattle and Sea-Tac International Airport with links to Greyhound, Amtrak, and Washington state ferries to Seattle and Victoria, B.C.

 The Apple Line follows a 160-mile route through Omak, Ellensburg and Wenatchee with connections to Amtrak, Northwestern Trailways and Greyhound